ANNOUCEMENT:

 Teaching Assistants: Frank Stearns

-Supplementary material: On the Origins of Species by Means of Natural Selection.
-Charles Darwin
+Supplementary material: On the Origins of Species by Means of Natural Selection, 1st ed.
+Charles Darwin.
+You must use this site:

 http://www.literature.org/authors/darwin-charles/the-origin-of-species/